pkabore/gospel/README.md

 # theGospel
-Two brothers in the Lord building a demo website.
+Two brothers in the Lord building a website to present the Gospel.
 Just plain html and css + vanilla js.

+---

+Contributions are welcome.